-12.8.1.
-Registration & Accounting for Inert or Drill Mines & Ammunition a.
-The mine action organisation shall operate an appropriate accounting system to ensure accountability and traceability for all inert, drill, instructional or replica mines and ammunition in its possession.
+12.8.1 Registration & Accounting for Inert or Drill Mines & Ammunition a.
+The mine action organisation shall operate an appropriate accounting system to ensure accountability and traceability for all items certified as free from explosives in its possession.
 It is recommended that this is based on their live ammunition accounting system.

 - a.
-The mine action organisation shall maintain a master register of all inert, drill, instructional r other replica mines and ammunition that it has responsibility for.
+The mine action organisation shall maintain a master register of all inert, drill, instructional or other replica mines and ammunition that it has responsibility for.
 This register shall include the following information:

 - Serial number

 - Type of mine/ERW

 - Current location.

-12.9.
-Free From Explosive Items
+12.9 Free From Explosive Items

-12.9.1.
-Free From Explosive (FFE) Certificate
+12.9.1 Free From Explosive (FFE) Certificate

 - a.
-All inert, drill, instructional or replica mines and ammunition shall be visually inspected and physically examined by an official of the organisation who has been tasked to ensure that the item contains no explosive, pyrotechnic, lachrymatory, radioactive, chemical, biological or other toxic components or substances.

-- b.
-The EOD technician shall then certify the item is free from explosive (FFE).
-The certificate shall contain the following information:

-- Unique serial number.
+All items to be declared FFE shall be visually inspected and physically examined by an official of the organisation who has been tasked to ensure that the item contains no explosive, pyrotechnic, lachrymatory, radioactive, chemical, biological or other toxic components or substances. - b.
+The Official shall then certify the item is free from explosive (FFE).
+The certificate shall contain the following information: - Unique serial number. - Date - Name of inspecting Official - Brief description of item - A declaration that the items is free from explosive - c.
+The statement should be written in English and Arabic.

-- Date

-- Name of inspecting EOD technician

-- Brief description of item

-- A declaration that the items is free from explosive - c.
-The statement and should be written in English and Arabic.

-12.10.
-Live training items
+12.10 Live training items

 - a.
 Agencies will from time to time need to hold explosive filled items for training purposes.
-Such items must be strictly recorded, and their whereabouts know at all times.
+Such items must be strictly recorded, and their whereabouts known at all times.
 These items must be subject to regular audits. - b.
 Mines left in the ground for the purposes of testing and training of mine detection dogs should have their detonators removed, be clearly marked on their exterior to indicate live training and have the firing train adapted in such a way that the mine cannot be reactivated.

-12.11.
-Temporary storage of ERW
+12.11 Temporary storage of ERW

-- a.
-On those occasions when items that are safe to move cannot be destroyed on the day in which they are encountered organisations will have a requirement to store items of ERW overnight.
-In such situations: - The items are to be individually registered with details of the date the item was first stored and the name of the official who designated it safe to move. - The date of destruction is also to be recorded. - The net explosive quantity of the items is to be detailed and, should this raise the total explosive held beyond the agreed threshold then the item(s) should be separated and suitably protected, usually by placing the item in a deep channel and covering it with earth filled sandbags. - ERW should be destroyed at the earliest practical opportunity. - Records of ERW held by Mine Action teams are to be submitted to UNMAS on the last day of the working week so that they can track the timely disposal of such item
+a.
+On those occasions when items that are safe to move cannot be destroyed on the day in which they are encountered, organisations will have a requirement to store items of ERW overnight.
+In such situations:

+- The items are to be individually registered with details of the date the item was first stored and the name of the official who designated it safe to move. - The date of destruction is also to be recorded. - The net explosive quantity of the items is to be detailed and, should this raise the total explosive held beyond the agreed threshold then the item(s) should be separated and suitably protected, usually by placing the item in a deep channel and covering it with earth filled sandbags. - ERW should be destroyed at the earliest practical opportunity. - Records of ERW held by Mine Action teams are to be submitted to UNMAS on the last day of the working week so that they can track the timely disposal of such item

-Annex A to Chapter 12 ExplosiveStorage Limits
+Annex A to Chapter 12 Explosive Storage Limits (Informative)

-(Informative)